When hair loss starts, you need to act quickly.

 - Finasteride / Propecia / Proscar was made to treat prostate disease.
 It keeps 5-alpha reductase, an enzyme, from combining with testosterone to make DHT.
 Finasteride is often used in men, but because it has been associated with birth defects, it is not recommended for use in women of child bearing age.

-4. Low Level Light Therapy (LLLT) uses visible red light to help to retain hair and adds an average 20% regrowth.
+4. Low Laser Light Therapy (LLLT) uses visible red light to help to retain hair and adds an average 20% regrowth.

-LLLT is thought to increase blood flow and stops hair loss in 85% of cases while stimulating new hair growth in 55%.
-It is FDA approved for use in the U.S. and has been used in Europe and Asia for decades.
+LLLT is thought to increase blood flow.
+It stops hair loss in 85% of cases while stimulating new hair growth in 55%.
+LLLT is FDA approved for use in the U.S. and has been used in Europe and Asia for decades.
 This treatment isn't painful and doesn't cause burning or scarring.

 There are several different systems available including the Capillus Laser Cap System and the iGrow.
 Many doctors recommend them to their hair transplant patients because these caps make hair grow faster and thicker.